Little River Band: 1970–1974: Pre Little River Band

 Little River Band formed in March 1975 in Melbourne as a harmony rock group with Beeb Birtles on guitar and vocals, Graham Davidge on lead guitar, Graeham Goble on guitar and vocals, Dave Orams on bass guitar, Derek Pellicci on drums and Glenn Shorrock on lead vocals.
 Upon formation they were an Australian super group, with Birtles, Goble, Pellicci and Shorrock each from prominent local bands.
 Birtles had been the bass guitarist and vocalist in the pop-rock band Zoot (which launched the career of singer-guitarist Rick Springfield) from 1967 to 1971.

 Goble had led Adelaide-formed folk rock group Allison Gros in 1970.
-They relocated to Melbourne and in 1972 were renamed as Mississippi, a harmony country rock band, where late that year Birtles joined on guitar and vocals and Pellicci on drums.
+They relocated to Melbourne and in 1972 were renamed as Mississippi, a harmony country rock band which, later that year, Birtles joined on guitar and vocals and Pellicci on drums.
 They had chart success in Australia and built up a following on the concert and festival circuit.
-During 1971 to 1972 the original members of Mississippi had also recorded as a studio band under the pseudonym Drummond.
+During 1971 to 1972, the original members of Mississippi had also recorded as a studio band under the pseudonym Drummond.
 They achieved a number-one hit, for eight consecutive weeks, on the Go-Set National Top 40 with a novelty cover version of the Rays' song "Daddy Cool".

 Shorrock had been the lead singer of a pop band, the Twilights (1964–69), and a country rock group, Axiom, from 1969 to 1971 (alongside singer-songwriter Brian Cadd).
 Both Axiom and Mississippi had relocated to the United Kingdom to try to break into the local record market, but without success.
 Axiom disbanded after moving to the UK, and Shorrock sang for a more progressive rock outfit, Esperanto, in 1973.
 He also provided backing vocals for Cliff Richard.

 In late 1974, Birtles, Goble and Pellicci met with talent manager Glenn Wheatley (former bass player of the Masters Apprentices) in London, with a view to forming a new band.
 After auditioning Peter Doyle as lead singer, they settled on Shorrock.
 With Wheatley as manager, Birtles, Goble, Pellicci and Shorrock agreed to reconvene in Melbourne in early 1975.
 Due to the indifferent reception they had each received in the UK, they decided their new band would establish itself in the United States.
 Wheatley's first-hand experiences of the rip-offs in the 1960s music scene, combined with working in music management in the UK and the US in the early 1970s, allowed him to help the Little River Band become the first Australian group to enjoy consistent commercial and chart success in the US.